jannispaul/mmm/src/pages/recipes/reisnudel_suppe.md

 tags:
 ---

 Mix chicken breasts with 1 TL Chilisauce and 1 TL Sojasauce.
-Cook separately in a pan., Sautee onions and garlic in a medium pot.
-Add carrots and continue satueeing for 10 minutes., Add Hühnerfond, Salz, Sambal Oelek und restliche Sojasauce und Chilisauce., Add Zuckerschoten and some of the Frühlingszwieblen and cook for a few minutes., Add Reisnudeln and cook until done, ~3 minutes., Serve with Frühlingszwiebeln und Sesam.
+Cook separately in a pan.
+Sautee onions and garlic in a medium pot.
+Add carrots and continue satueeing for 10 minutes.
+Add Hühnerfond, Salz, Sambal Oelek und restliche Sojasauce und Chilisauce.
+Add Zuckerschoten and some of the Frühlingszwieblen and cook for a few minutes.
+Add Reisnudeln and cook until done, ~3 minutes.
+Serve with Frühlingszwiebeln und Sesam.